Japanese video journalist detained at Myanmar protest march | Law-Order

 Typ Fone told The Associated Press that two protesters in Saturday's march were also arrested and detained in a township police station.
 The arrests were also reported by several other anti-government groups.

-An official from the Japanese Embassy told The Associated Press that a Japanese national was reported detained, but declined to reveal details.
+Japan's Deputy Chief Cabinet Secretary Seiji Kihara on Monday said "a Japanese male citizen in his 20s" was arrested Saturday while filming a demonstration in Yangon and that he has since been detained by local police.
+Kihara said Japanese embassy officials have been requesting his early release, while "doing utmost" for his safety and information gathering.
+An official from the Japanese Embassy told The Associated Press earlier that a Japanese national was reported detained, but declined to reveal details.
 The man is being held for questioning at a police station in Yangon and the embassy was taking action to release him, said the official, who asked not to be identified because was not authorized to share information with the media.
-The government hasn't announced Kubota's arrest, and state-run daily newspapers, which usually report on arrests of pro-democracy protesters, did not mention it either.
+State-run daily newspapers, which usually report on arrests of pro-democracy protesters, did not mention it.
 However, pro-military accounts on the Telegram messaging app said the Japanese man was arrested not for taking pictures but for participating in the protest by holding a banner.
 Typ Fone said that photos of Kubota with the banner uploaded to the Telegram channels were taken after he had been arrested, indicating they were done under duress.

 During the march, about a dozen protesters chanted slogans opposing the military takeover, and shortly after, scattered into the crowds in the surrounding streets.